-- further sharing of the incentive amount by the acquiring bank with other stakeholders, - up to the point where the incentive is distributed in the proportion and manner as decided by NPCI in consultation with the participating banks - under the notified Incentive Scheme for promotion of RuPay Debit Cards and low value BHIM-UPI transactions, - is in the nature of a subsidy - and is thus, not taxable.
+it is hereby clarified that further sharing of the incentive amount by the acquiring bank with other stakeholders, up to the point where the incentive is distributed in the proportion and manner as decided by NPCI in consultation with the participating banks under the notified Incentive Scheme for promotion of RuPay Debit Cards and low value BHIM-UPI transactions, is in the nature of a subsidy and is thus, not taxable.

-Valuation/ Computation

-Circular No. 212/6/2024: Mechanism for providing evidence of compliance of conditions of Section 15(3)(b)(ii) [Reversal of ITC in case of POST Supply discounts] of the CGST Act, 2017 by the suppliers

-Issue: In cases where the discounts are offered by the suppliers through tax credit notes, after the supply has been effected, the said discount is not to be included in the taxable value only if the condition of section 15(3)(b)(ii) for reversal of the input tax credit attributable to the said discount by the recipient, is satisfied.

-Clarification: Presently, There is no facility available to the supplier as well as the tax officers on the common portal to verify whether the input tax credit attributable to the said discount [Post supply Discount] has been reversed [based on credit note] by the recipient or not.

-Till the time a functionality/ facility is made available, the supplier may procure a certificate from the recipient of supply, issued by the Chartered Accountant (CA) or the Cost Accountant (CMA), certifying that the recipient has made the required proportionate reversal of input tax credit.

-Such certificate issued by CA or CMA shall contain UDIN (Unique Document Identification Number).
-UDIN of the certificate issued by CAs can be verified from ICAI/ ICMAI website.

-In cases, where the amount of tax (GST and including cess, if any) involved in the discount given by the supplier to a recipient through tax credit notes in a Financial Year is not exceeding Rs 5,00,000, then instead of CA/CMA certificate, the said supplier may procure an undertaking/certificate from the said recipient that the said input tax credit attributable to such discount has been reversed by him.

-RCM 5AB Service by way of renting of [any immovable Any unregistered Any registered property] other than residential dwelling. person person. nvoice Rule 48(3): GSTR 1/IA Time of supply Circular No. 221/15/2024: Clarification on time of supply in respect of supply of services construction of road and maintenance thereof of National Highway Projects of Natio Highways Authority of India (NHAI) in Hybrid Annuity Mode (HAM) model Issue: Under HAM model of National Highways Authority of India (NHAI), the concessional has to construct the new road and provide Operation & Maintenance of the same which generally over a period of 15- 17 years and the payment of the same is spread over the year What is the time of supply for the purpose of payment of tax on the said service under the Hamodel?
-Clarification: Under the Hybrid Annuity Model (HAM) of concession agreements, the highwork development projects are under Design, Build, Operate and Transfer model (DBOT), wherein the concessionaire is required to undertake new construction of Highway, as well as the Operation and Maintenance (O&M) of Highways.
-The payment terms for the construction portion as well the O&M portion of the contract are provided in the agreement between National Highway Authority of India (NHAI) and the concessionaire.
-A HAM contract is a single contract for construction as well as operation and maintenance of thighway.
-The payment terms are so staggered that the concessionaire is held accountable the repair and maintenance of the highway as well.
-The contract needs to be looked at holistical based on the services to be performed by the concessionaire and cannot be artificially split in two separate contracts for construction and operation and maintenance, based on the payment terms.
-The concessionaire is bound contractually to complete not only the construction of thighway but also to operate and maintain the same.
-In HAM contract, the payment is made spread over the contract period in installments a payment for each installment is to be made after specified periods, or on completion of an eve as specified in the contract.
-The same appears to be covered under the 'Continuous supply services'.
-As per section 13(2) [Time of Supply of Services] read with section 31(5)[Issuance of Invoi under Continuous Supply of Services]: Time of supply of services under HAM contract, includi construction and O&M portion, Where invoice is issued on time: Time of supply will be :The Date of issue of Invoice Payment date [whichever is earlier] Where invoice is NOT issued on time: Time of supply will be : The Date of provision of t service or Payment date [whichever is earlier] It is also clarified that as the installments/annuity payable by NHAI to the concessionaire a includes some interest component, the amount of such interest shall also be includible in taxable value for the purpose of payment of tax on the said annuity/installment in view of provisions of section 15(2)(d).
+Time of supply

+Circular No. 221/15/2024: Clarification on time of supply in respect of supply of services of construction of road and maintenance thereof of National Highway Projects of National Highways Authority of India (NHAI) in Hybrid Annuity Mode (HAM) model

+Issue: Under HAM model of National Highways Authority of India (NHAI), the concessionaire has to construct the new road and provide Operation & Maintenance of the same which is generally over a period of 15- 17 years and the payment of the same is spread over the years.
+What is the time of supply for the purpose of payment of tax on the said service under the HAM model?

+Clarification: Under the Hybrid Annuity Model (HAM) of concession agreements, the highway development projects are under Design, Build, Operate and Transfer model (DBOT), wherein the concessionaire is required to undertake new construction of Highway, as well as the Operation and Maintenance (O&M) of Highways.
+The payment terms for the construction portion as well as the O&M portion of the contract are provided in the agreement between National Highways Authority of India (NHAI) and the concessionaire.

+A HAM contract is a single contract for construction as well as operation and maintenance of the highway.
+The payment terms are so staggered that the concessionaire is held accountable for the repair and maintenance of the highway as well.
+The contract needs to be looked at holistically based on the services to be performed by the concessionaire and cannot be artificially split into two separate contracts for construction and operation and maintenance, based on the payment terms.
+The concessionaire is bound contractually to complete not only the construction of the highway but also to operate and maintain the same.

+In HAM contract, the payment is made spread over the contract period in installments and payment for each installment is to be made after specified periods, or on completion of an event, as specified in the contract.
+The same appears to be covered under the 'Continuous supply of services'.

+As per section 13(2) [Time of Supply of Services] read with section 31(5)[Issuance of Invoice under Continuous Supply of Services]: Time of supply of services under HAM contract, including construction and O&M portion,

+■ Where invoice is issued on time: Time of supply will be :The Date of issue of Invoice or

+Payment date [whichever is earlier]

+■ Where invoice is NOT issued on time: Time of supply will be : The Date of provision of the service or Payment date [whichever is earlier]

+It is also clarified that as the installments/annuity payable by NHAI to the concessionaire also includes some interest component, the amount of such interest shall also be includible in the taxable value for the purpose of payment of tax on the said annuity/installment in view of the provisions of section 15(2)(d).